-Unfortunately, a malfunction or sludge accumulation can lead to the piping becoming obstructed.
-When this takes place, water backs up in the drain pan inside.
+Unfortunately, a malfunction or sludge accrual can lead to the piping becoming plugged.
+When this occurs, water backs up in the drain pan within your furnace or air handler.
 It can then overflow into your home.

-1. Condensate Drain is Blocked
+1. Condensate Drain is Plugged

 2. Condensate Pump is Broken

-3. Evaporator Coil is Grubby or Flawed
+3. Evaporator Coil is Dirty or Broken

 4. Evaporator Coil is Frozen